CENTRAL SOCCER LEAGUE

 4. Requests to reschedule games other than for the blocked times submitted to the League will not be entertained.

 (Exception: U14 teams will be allowed to reschedule 1 game in either June or September for school function.
-This request must be submitted in writing 10 days prior and submit backup documentation.)
+Must submit in writing 10 days prior and submit backup documentation.)

 (Exception: U18 teams will be allowed to reschedule 1 game in June for school function.
-This request must be submitted in writing 10 days prior and submit backup documentation.)
+Must submit in writing 10 days prior and submit backup documentation.)

 D. Games on fields with no lights in August will start at 6:30pm.
 Games on fields with no lights after labour day will be scheduled on weekends.